 Keep in mind that exact conditions will vary.

-The Crab Nebula is the remnant of a massive star that self destructed in an enormous supernova explosion.
-This is known as a Type II supernova, a typical result for stars at least 8 times more massive than our sun.
+Science of the Crab Nebula.
+The Crab Nebula is the remnant of a massive star that self-destructed in an enormous supernova explosion.
+This is known as a Type II supernova, a typical result for stars at least eight times more massive than our sun.
 Astronomers have determined this through several types of evidence and reasoning including the following points.

-First, the bright new or “guest” star seen by Asian astronomers and others in 1054, just as would be expected by an exploding star.
+First, the bright new or “guest” star seen by Asian astronomers and others in 1054, just as would be expected of an exploding star.

 Second, the Crab Nebula has been located in the location indicated by ancient records as being where the “guest” star was seen.